Drake

 WThe process noise covariance matrix, E[ww'], of size num_states x num_states.

-VThe measurement noise covariance matrix, E[vv'], of size num_.
+VThe measurement noise covariance matrix, E[vv'], of size num_outputs x num_outputs.

 Returns